mattermost/docs/source/deployment/ci-cd-tools.rst

  - Two-way integration between Mattermost and GitLab, developed by Romain Maneschi, supported by Mattermost.
  - Get reminders on issues and merge requests that need your attention.
  - Get notifications in Mattermost about mentions, review requests and comments.
- - Supports GitLab On Premise, works with SaaS and On Premise versions of GitLab.
+ - Supports SaaS and On Premise versions of GitLab.
  - Source code + docs: https://github.com/mattermost/mattermost-plugin-gitlab

 Jenkins